Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Introduction

 Three mechanisms have been proposed to create high-velocity neutral hydrogen atoms in the outflow: 1) ram-pressure from the stellar wind can accelerate the outflowing gas away from the star; 2) Lyman-$\alpha$ radiation pressure can do the same and 3) charge exchange between stellar wind protons and neutral hydrogen in the outflow can create a population of hot, fast neutral atoms known as energetic neutral atoms (ENAs) \citep[e.g.,][]{Holmstrom2008, Tremblin2012}.
 There have been a number of 3D particle \citep[e.g.,][]{Bourrier2013b, Bourrier2015, Bourrier2016}, and hydrodynamic/radiation-hydrodynamic \citep[e.g.,][]{Bisalko2013, Matsakos2015, Carroll-Nellenback2016, Khodachenko2019, McCann2019, Debrecht2020, Carolan2021a, Hazra2022, Macleod2022} simulations focusing on the interaction between the planetary outflow and the circumstellar environment.
-These works show that the planetary outflow is shaped into a cometary tail by the stellar tidal field, stellar wind ram pressure and radiation pressure.
+These works show that the planetary outflow is shaped into a cometary tail by a combination of stellar wind ram pressure, radiation pressure and stellar gravity.
 Typically, these simulations are able to qualitatively reproduce observational features such as the large blue-shifted transits and extended post-transit absorption, indicating that they are capturing the basic physics driving these observations.

-However, an unavoidable problem with 3D simulations is that they are computationally expensive, so they are only able to be tested over a limited parameter range.
-Consequently, it is challenging to match the transit spectrum produced by these simulations to observations.
-Therefore, it is difficult to use observations to test atmospheric models or retrieve outflow properties rigorously.
-Furthermore, it is unclear whether the inability to match certain observations arises from evaluating models in the wrong part of parameter space or a more fundamental issue with the general framework.
+Although multi-dimensional hydrodynamics simulations, including radiative transfer and charge exchange, most accurately model Lyman-$\alpha$ transits, direct comparisons between these models and observations have limitations.
+They are computationally expensive, so they can only be tested over a limited parameter range.
+They are physically complex, so interpreting how the many uncertain planetary and stellar parameters interplay to produce the resulting transit is challenging.
+This means that it is unclear whether the inability to match certain observations arises from evaluating models in the wrong part of parameter space or a fundamental issue with physics in the model.